theakshitapachauri/DataMiningProject/README.md

 - Conversion of the original dataset to a format that fits our NN’s input form.

-- Handling all '?' or NaN values by replacing them based upon the percentage of existing categorical values, grouped by classes column.
+- Handling all '?' or NaN values by replacing them based upon the percentage of existing categorical values, grouped by 'classes' column.

 - Transforming original dataset’s records into into a set of binary variables.